vtex/styleguide/react/components/EXPERIMENTAL_Table/README.md

 ##### Toggle

-- Action that hiden when active, showing it's children.
+- Action that hidden when active, showing it's children.
-- If is inactive, shows a Button.
+- It is inactive, shows a Button.

 ```ts
 type Button = {